-A: Section

-181, was first enacted by Congress in 2004 to apply only to films with total production costs under \$15 million.
+A: Section 181, was first enacted by Congress in 2004 to apply only to films with total production costs under \$15 million.
 In 2004, it was significantly modified so that the first \$15 million (\$20 million in the case of productions in certain low-income and eligible areas of the country) of all qualifying film and television shows may be immediately written-off for tax purposes.
 This now makes the incentive available for film and television productions of all sizes, small or large.

-Q: When do productions need to commence to qualify for the new incentive?
+Q: When do productions need to commence to qualify for the incentive?

-A: The incentive, is one of a number of temporary tax provisions in the Internal Revenue Code which must be extended on a periodic basis.
-The current provision is in effect for qualified productions commencing after December 31, 2008, and before January 1, 2012.
+A: The incentive is one of a number of temporary tax provisions in the Internal Revenue Code which must be extended on a periodic basis.
+While Section 181 did expire at the end of 2011, the provision was reinstated on January 2, 2013 to retroactively cover productions that commenced in 2012 and extended for qualified productions commencing before January 1, 2014.
+This was done as part of the American Taxpayer Relief Act of 2012.